-\Contract value is over the whole contract and any extension provision not the annual spend
+Contract value is over the whole contract and any extension provision not the annual spend

-Process Over £100,000 £5,000 - £100,000 Under £5,000 , , , ,
+Process Over £100,000 £5,000 - £100,000 Under £5 ,000 -- ------

-Any devices which store or process personal data and their associated peripherals.
-Including, but not limited to: printers, laptops, mobile phones, monitors, tablets, etcChief Information Officer and Head of Procurement through the Procurement Team.2.
-Enterprise Application and SystemsChief Information Officer and Head of Procurement through the Procurement Team.Any digital system, whether hosted internally or software-as-a-service (SaaS) that stores and uses council data; whether purchased directly as a system or outsourced to a third-party to run.Chief Information Officer and Head of Procurement Team.
-Chief Information Officer acting on the advice of the relevant officer from the service in question, and via the CIO's delegated team and ordering processes Requests authorised by the Chief Information Officer and via the CIO's delegated team and ordering processes --- -- ---
+IT Hardware Any devices which store or process personal data and their associated peripherals.
+Including, but not limited to: printers, laptops, mobile phones, monitors, tablets, etc Enterprise Application and Systems Any digital system, whether hosted internally or software-as-a-service (SaaS) that stores and uses council data; whether purchased directly as a system or outsourced to a third-party to run.
+Chief Information Officer and Head of Procurement through the Procurement Team.
+Executive Process if Key Decision Chief Information Officer acting on the advice of the relevant officer from the service in question, and via the CIO's delegated team and ordering processes Requests authorised by the Chief Information Officer and via the CIO's delegated team and ordering processes --- -- -- ---